publiccodenet/about/activities/standard-maintainance/preparing-community-call.md

 The chair and the notetaker:

 * create a notes document on HackMD.io for this call
 * add "updates since the last community call" to the notes - keep this to three items or fewer (we want the community call to be a dialogue, not a broadcast).
-If possible, focus on Standard related updates, but other news relevant to the community are also fine.
+If possible, focus on updates related to this codebase, but other news relevant to the community are also fine.
 All updates should be linkable, meaning that they should already be published somewhere else
 * put these in the call notes document

 Ask the [communications coordinator](../../organization/staff.md#communications) if you need help with updates.